-Growing hot peppers at home can be much more cost effective in the long-term than purchasing peppers from the grocery store as you need them, even given the relatively inexpensive cost of fresh peppers compared to other vegetables.
-Hot peppers are also packed with seeds, providing an easy source for future generations of pepper plants after you have harvested them.
-Peppers can thrive in warm to hot climates, but if you are getting less-than-stellar results other factors may be hampering growth.
+Growing jalapeno pepper plants at home can be much more cost effective in the long-term than purchasing hot peppers from the grocery store as you need them, even given the relatively inexpensive cost of fresh peppers compared to other vegetables.
+Hot peppers (Capsicum annuum) are also packed with seeds, providing an easy source for future generations of pepper plants after you have harvested them.
+Peppers can thrive in warm to hot climates, but if you're getting less-than-stellar results, other factors may be hampering growth.

 Pepper seeds are notorious for their slow seed germination times.
-If you are starting your own jalapenos from seed indoors and the seeds have not yet germinated, it may take up to a month or longer before you will see the first sprouts from the germinated pepper seed.
-If you are starting the seeds in your outside soil, germination could take even longer when unique soil, climatic and atmospheric conditions are taken into account.
+If you're starting your own jalapenos from seed indoors, it may take up to a month or longer before you will see the first sprouts from the germinated pepper seed.
+If you're starting the seeds in your outside soil, germination could take even longer when unique soil, climatic and atmospheric conditions are taken into account.

 Other Possible Causes